cwh42/obs-service-go_modules/README.md

 Using
 [`go.mod` and `go.sum`](https://github.com/golang/go/wiki/Modules)
 present in a Go application,
-`obs-service-go_modules` will call Go tools in sequence:
+`obs-service-go_modules` using the default strategy `vendor` will call Go tools in sequence:

 ```
 go mod download